iSec Capture is a

 type doesn't matter, as long as one end is a USB plug.
 This

 one is a good length, a good price, and has thick power

 1x USB power

 brick.
 Ideally it would supply 2 amps.
-I haven't found a
+I am using a Kindle Fire

 1x Raspberry Pi